-The GRB light-curve data from the SPI/ACS are part of the instrument housekeeping/engineering data (Section 5.9 below) and are publicly available via the archive.
+The GRB light-curve data from the SPI/ACS are part of the instrument housekeeping/engineering data (Section 5.8 below) and are publicly available via the archive.

-5.4 Gravitation-wave (GW) and ultra-high energy neutrino events
+5.4 GW events, ultra-high energy neutrino events and FRBs

-Transient gamma-ray events in the INTEGRAL data over a two-days long window centred on the gravitational-wave (GW) event trigger and ultra-high energy neutrino event times distributed by, respectively, the LIGO/VIRGO consortium and the IceCube collaboration, will be analysed by the respective INTEGRAL MoU teams.
+Transient gamma-ray events in the INTEGRAL data over a two-days long window centred on the low-significance gravitational-wave (GW) event trigger, certain ultra-high energy neutrino (UHEN) events and fast radio burst (FRB) times distributed by, respectively, the LIGO/VIRGO consortium, the IceCube and ANTARES collaborations, and the SUPERB project, will be analysed by the respective INTEGRAL MoU's/LoI's teams (Section 1.10).
 This applies both to events already detected by INTEGRAL, such as GRBs found through IBAS (Section 5.3), and to transient events yet to be detected.
 In both cases the data rights will be transferred to the INTEGRAL Project, unless the transient event is found to be associated to a source clearly unrelated to these events.
-See also Section 1.8).